wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-apache-spark-zeppelin-notebook-jupyter-spark-sql.md

 	Click **Select** to save the node pricing configuration.

 9. On the **New HDInsight Cluster** blade, ensure that **Pin to Startboard** is selected, and then click **Create**.
-This creates the cluster and adds a tile for it to the Startboard of your Azure Management Portal.
+This creates the cluster and adds a tile for it to the Startboard of your Azure portal.
 The icon will indicate that the cluster is creating, and will change to display the HDInsight icon once creation has completed.

 	| While creating | Creation complete |
 	| ------------------ | --------------------- |